marcgreen/semantic-joplin/similar-notes/README.md

     - get the same GL is disabled error as with webgl...?
   - this gpu init error is an issue on electron's GH, recent comments from Sept 2021
   - other people around the internet are asking about this error. only soln I've seen people report success with is to revert to older version of electron.
+- ok, seems like this webgl error isn't actually blocking creation of embeddings, unless it happens during an embedding?
+  - i started batching the embedding creation, and at around 800 documents it happens. it also happens shortly after I do < 800 embeddings, but doesn't block follow-on embeddings (I can select diff notes, and see their embeddings be created).
+  - what is going on?

 ## Summary